 Because of his personality and in light of the circumstances it is quite easy to get the point Jeremiah is making, even with the dramatic language, when he says, "Oh, that my head were a spring of water and my eyes a fountain of tears!
 I would weep day and night for the slain of my people" (9:1).
 Jeremiah is often known as the "weeping prophet."
 However, a few verses later, Jeremiah quotes God as saying, "I will weep and wail for the mountains and take up a lament concerning the wilderness grasslands" (9:10).
 It is unlikely God was sitting on his throne, literally weeping over this situation.
 This is an anthropomorphical way of saying God was disappointed or grieved over the conditions he was seeing.
-The dramatic lamenting and weeping paints a graphic picture of God being disappointed in such a way that Jeremiah's readers could easily identify with it.
-Such dramatic language communicates in a much more emotional and forceful manner than if God had simply said, "I am disappointed in you."
+The dramatic lamenting and weeping paints a graphic picture of God being disappointed never responding to violence with violence.